 The Company is seeking recovery associated with the DC microgrid system and AC distribution system to be recovered through base rates, including O&M expenses incurred by TECO.
-This recovery request is included in TECO's rate increase petition filed in Docket No. 20210034-EI on April 9, 2021.
+However, this recovery request is not included in TECO's rate increase petition filed in Docket No. 20210034-EI on April 9, 2021.